An Ultimate Guide оn Email Template Sizes

 In addition to the overall dimensions of your email template, there are several other important parts to consider when designing your emails.
 Check out these marketing email components:

-An email preview (sometimes called a preheader) is a snippet of text that is displayed in an email client or app along with the subject line of an email.
-The preview is typically displayed in a list of emails and is intended to give the reader a taste of the content of the email:
+An email preview (sometimes called a preheader or a preview text) is a snippet of text that is displayed in an email client or app along with the subject line of an email.
+This element can typically be instantly seen and is intended to give the reader a taste of the content of the email:

 It is a crucial part of your email, as it can entice your audience to open the email and provides a preview of the content inside.
 The ideal preview length is around 50-100 characters.
 You can learn about the preview text best practices and examples in our definitive guide.